Table of Contents

-What makes Grand Teton so amazing is the fact that it’s part of the Greater Yellowstone Ecosystem, the largest intact ecosystem in the Lower 48, and one of the biggest in the world.
-All of the same animals still inhabit the territory just as they did long before Lewis and Clarke’s expedition brought them out West.
-Today it’s become increasingly harder to preserve such areas that provide critical habitat to predators like the grizzly bear, which is why thankfully a lot of the land here is federally protected.
+Today, it’s harder to preserve such large swaths of land that provide critical habitat to predators like the grizzly bear, which is why, thankfully, a lot of the land here is federally protected.
 People are often surprised to see exactly how much wilderness there is in the Tetons, especially near Jackson Hole.
 Only a small percentage of the land is actually public, most of it being protected forest, wilderness or park land.

 Why I Love Hiking Grand Teton National Park’s Western Slope

-Even after all these years, I still find that there’s just something special about hiking in Grand Teton National Park, particularly the western slope, hosts some of the best hikes in the Yellowstone area.
+Even after all these years, I still find it special hiking in Grand Teton National Park, particularly the western slope, hosts some of the best hikes in the Yellowstone area.
 The geological makeup yields a rich trove of minerals from which the area’s famous beautiful wildflowers are born.
-The flower-strewn hills are like a scene taken straight out of The Sound of Music — as far as the eye can see it’s just never-ending waves of pink, white and blue with the occasional burst of red gently swaying with the mountain breeze.
+Its flower-strewn hills are like a scene from The Sound of Music: never-ending waves of pink, white and blue with scattered bursts of red gently swaying with the mountain breeze.